mheydasch/graph_app/README.md

 Your data should be organized the following way:
 A .csv file in long format with columns for:
 Data (can be multiple columns)
-Timepoint(should be starting from 0)
+X and Y coordinates (can be same as data) Timepoint(should be starting from 1)
 Unique ID of each object
+A column that holds the unique ID + the timepoint
 A classifier for the different groups.